gwen-interpreter/gwen-web/README.md

    @DataTable(horizontal="item")
    Scenario: the following items are added
       When I enter item in the todo field
-      Then count should be record.number
+      Then count should be gwen.table.record.number

    @StepDef
    Scenario: the list will contain <expected> items